 - 8 cloves garlic minced (use more or less )

 - 1 tablespoon white/yellow miso paste not red

 - 1/2 teaspoon salt

 - 4 tablespoons butter I use EarthBalance vegan butter

 - 2 tablespoons roasted cashews the kind you can find at any store, can use other cashews

 - 1/4 cup pasta water see directions

 It’s important to soak the cashews in the hot butter so that they soften.
-I used roasted cashews instead of raw for two reasons.
-Raw cashews are hard to find and have no flavor.
+This recipe uses roasted cashews instead of raw for two reasons.
+Raw cashews are hard to find and have little flavor.
 Roasted cashews add just a hint more flavor to this cream sauce.
 But they need to be soaked so that they will blend.